- Freelancers sometimes struggle with uneven cash flow.

-One of the ways to accomplish this is by establishing a tax advantaged retirement account that allows you to make regular contributions.
+One of the ways to accomplish this is by establishing a tax-advantaged retirement account that allows you to make regular contributions.
 There are a few options for freelancers, including a traditional or Roth IRA.
-You’re allowed to contribute up to $6,000 a year in 2019.
-Contributions to a traditional IRA may be deductible for the year the contribution is made.1 Earnings and contributions grow tax deferred until retirement.

 In addition, you could set up a retirement account specially designed for independent workers and small businesses that could potentially let you save even more money, like a SEP IRA, a SIMPLE IRA, or a self-employed 401(k).
 Even if you can’t imagine scraping off 15% of your income for retirement savings at the moment, putting away a little bit now and gradually ramping up to 15% can be extremely worthwhile.

-“After paying way more taxes than I was expecting, I wanted to know how I could lower my taxes and save more,” she says.
-This may be a really key point.
-After paying as much as 35% or more of income in taxes, contributing to a retirement account that offers a tax deduction could be a way to solve two problems at once: a lower tax bill and federal income tax-free growth on contributions.
+This is a really key point.
+Contributing to a retirement account that offers a tax deduction could be a way to solve 2 problems at once: a lower tax bill and federal income tax-free growth on contributions.